yijingz02/yijingz02.github.io/_pages/about.md

 My research interest is in machine learning.
 Specifically, I am interested in data-efficient models and robust language models.

-Ph.D. applicant for Fall 2025.
+Ph.D at University of Wisconsin - Madison starting Fall 2025.

 <br>